 Freehold, NJ 07728

 This nonprofit membership organization gives support to spouses and partners of the chronically ill and/or disabled.
-It offers support groups and a newsletter.
+It offers support groups, local and national conferences, and more.

 The National Institute on Aging gratefully acknowledges the following Alzheimer’s Disease Centers for their valuable contributions of information in preparation of this Caregiver Guide: